-Non-prescription antihistamine will with parental consent be administered for symptoms of mild allergic reaction (i.e. itchy eyes or skin, rash or/and redness of the skin or eyes), the pupil must be monitored for signs of a further allergic reaction.
-If antihistamine is not part of an initial treatment plan, anaphylaxis medication will be administered following the guidance for short term ad-hoc non-prescribed medication.
+Non-prescription antihistamine will with parental consent, be administered for symptoms of mild allergic reactions (i.e. itchy eyes or skin, rash or/and redness of the skin or eyes), the pupil must be monitored for signs of a further allergic reaction.